mit-jp/cge-tools/crem_presentation/site/content/pages/00_index.md

 ﻿Title: Home
 SubTitleHead: Explore the Impacts of Climate Policy in China on Energy, Emissions, Air Quality, and Health
 SubTitle: In every nation, sound climate policy design benefits from an understanding of the system-wide response and its associated uncertainties.
 This response includes not only reductions in CO₂ emissions, but also impacts on the energy system, economy, air quality, and human health.
-This site is devoted to understanding climate policy impacts in China.
+This site is devoted to understanding climate policy impacts in China, and accompanies the article “Air quality co-benefits of carbon pricing in China” ([DOI 10.1038/s41558-018-0139-4](https://doi.org/10.1038/s41558-018-0139-4)) in *Nature Climate Change*.
 Date: 2015-11-29
 save_as: index.html
 viz: home